TapZe/My-Online-React-Portfolio/README.md

 ### Assignment 5 - Project: Online Portfolio on Program Web Development + React Bootcamp IBM X Hacktiv8

 This portfolio showcases my projects and skills as a web developer.
 It provides a detailed view of my experience, accomplishments, and technologies I work with.
-The site is built using React and TailwindCSS for a responsive, mobile-friendly design. **The demo website is deployed [here](my-online-react-portfolio.vercel.app)**.
+The site is built using React and TailwindCSS for a responsive, mobile-friendly design. **The demo website is deployed at [my-online-react-portfolio.vercel.app](https://my-online-react-portfolio.vercel.app)**.

 ## Table of Contents